sp794uk/financial_accounting_process_design_analysis_automation/README.md

 # Challenges:
 - Inconsistent Invoices: Multiple template versions (i.e. changing identifier-value pair): Must programatically fix in the implimentation using Pandas, unless a consistent format per vendor is enforced.
-- Supporting both API-driven and traditional manual data collection processes: This should significantly reduce operational load.Instead of collecting files via email, a web app that supports direct data-file upload (invoices, spreadsheets, etc.) via web is proposed.
+- Supporting both API-driven and traditional manual data collection processes: This should significantly reduce operational load.
+Instead of collecting files via email, a web app that supports direct data-file upload (invoices, spreadsheets, etc.) via web is proposed.
 This should significantly reduce operational load.

 # Flow:
 1. Web-based (inbound) Data Collection from Vendors and Customers.